 Ms. Lynch assisted the City of Rancho Palos Verdes in acquiring approximately 1,200 acres to be preserved as open space.

 Ms. Lynch received her law degree from Loyola University School of Law, Los Angeles in 1981 and a Bachelor of Arts degree from the University of California, Los Angeles in 1973.
-She is a member of the American Bar Association and the Los Angeles County Bar Association.
+She is a member of the Los Angeles County Bar Association.